By-elections in Singapore: By-election procedure

 The by-election process is triggered in the same way as a general election – the President, acting on the Prime Minister's advice, issues a writ of election addressed to the returning officer.
 The procedure is as follows:

 In the event a by-election is called, NCMPs may run for election as MPs without relinquishing their parliamentary seats.
 The latter action is only necessary if they are elected as MPs.
 This is unlike NMPs, who have to vacate their seats to run as candidates in a by-election.
 It thus appears that NCMPs who unsuccessfully contest in by-elections may resume their Parliamentary seats.
 However, because no obligation to fill vacated NCMP seats exists, an opposition party which successfully fields an NCMP in a by-election is not entitled to have its previous NCMP seat filled by a new individual.

+Historical By-elections

+1957 Cairnhill by-election

+Former Chief Minister of Singapore David Marshall and then Member of the Legislative Assembly for Cairnhill resigned his seat on 30 April 1957.
+In the ensuing by-election, the ruling Labour Front Government only polled 19.23% compared to 47.58% in the general elections held two years back - a swing of 28.35%.
+The government, as a result, lost the seat to the newly formed LSP - an amalgamation of the Progressive Party and Democratic Party.

+1961 Hong Lim and Anson by-elections

+By 1961, the ruling PAP was on the verge of collapse due to internal rivalries from the leftists and from former Minister for National Development, Ong Eng Guan.
+Ong had won the Hong Lim Constituency with 77.02% of the vote in a four-way contest in 1959.
+After his dismissal as Minister, he resigned from the PAP and his seat on 29 December 1960.
+In the subsequent by-election, Ong (contesting as an independent) polled 73.31% of the votes, effecting a loss of 50.33% of the votes for the ruling PAP.
+This represented the largest loss of votes for an incumbent party in a by-election.

+On 20 April 1961, then PAP Member of the Legislative Assembly Baharuddin Ariff died, thus vacating his seat of Anson.
+Ariff had won the seat with 60.75% in a 5-way contest in 1959.
+However, the subsequent by-election saw the Workers' Party Chairperson and former Chief Minister, David Marshall winning 43.32% of the votes with PAP coming in second - polling 36.75% (a loss of 24.00%).

+The two by-election losses came at a time when PAP was struggling to keep its hard-fought majority in the Legislative Assembly due to strong internal rivalries and defections by the leftists.
+Due to their small majority, the by-elections were critical for the government's survival then.